I Love Money season 2: Episode 10: You Made Your Bed, Now Lie in It

 The new challenge is called "Bed Hopping", which is based on bedroom affairs from various vh1 shows.
 Each contestant must hop from bed to bed and grab a bag of money and run back to land and put it in a trunk and go back and retrieve a second bag of money and put in the trunk in the fastest time possible, under five minutes.
 If somebody falls from the bed into the water, they have to go back to the starting point and start over.
 Buckwild goes first and finishes in 2:32.
 Myammee goes next and finishes in 1:45, and then Ice goes and finishes 1:43.
 Prancer then takes the lead with 1:40.
 20 Pack goes next and finishes the challenge very fast in 26 seconds.
 Tailor Made struggles with his part and finishes 2:37, putting him in last place.
 Saaphyri also struggles and falls off the bed and has to go back to start, finishing in 2:51.
 It also does very bad and falls in the water and finishes in 4:47.
-Angelique falls in the water twice and doesn't even try to finish on the second time, making her disqualified, leaving her in last place, making 20 Pack the Paymaster.
+Angelique falls in the water twice and does not even try to finish on the second time, making her disqualified, leaving her in last place, making 20 Pack the Paymaster.